manuelbl/zy12pdn-oss/README.md

 - If the event type of the `pd_sink` callback is `callback_event::source_caps_changed`, `request_power()` must be called to request a voltage -- even if it is 5V.
 Otherwise the source is likely to reset.
 - The firmware is currently limited to the fixed voltages.
 Additionally capabilities (variable voltages etc.) can be easily added.
-- The firmware does not properly work with Apple's 87W USB-C Power Adapter.
-It eventually works but the voltage is cut for a short time and reapplied.
-The firmware reboots and after that is occupied with endless interrupts.
 - Using the build flag `-D PD_DEBUG`, debugging output can be enabled.
 In order to see it, you have to solder a wire to PA2 (USART2 TX pin) and connect it to a serial adapter.
 The baud rate is 115,200 bps.
 - All the code is very timing sensitive.
 Be very careful with debugging output in the `source_caps_changed` callback.
 It the debugging output takes too long, the USB power supply will likely reset and even cut the power.